safemine/SafeMineCore/README.md

 We also have masternode support and our end goal is moving towards a carbon neutral blockchain.

-Total supply - 420,000,000
+-Total supply - 420,000,000
-Ticker - SMX
+-Ticker - SMX
-Block Time -60 seconds
+-Block Time -60 seconds
-Algorithm - X11
+-Algorithm - X11
-Block Rewards - 1000 SMX (5% held for faucet supply, 20% masternode rewards, 75% miner rewards)
+-Block Rewards - 1000 SMX (5% held for faucet supply, 20% masternode rewards, 75% miner rewards)

 ### License